KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 - Write instructions: “How do I get my module presented perfectly in the list?”
 - Handle empty keywords array + handle empty tags array (advise: Add a few meaningful terms to the keywords in the package.json.
 Not just “mirror” or “module”.)
 - Use issue codes to make the module list file smaller.
-- get rid of of the cloned repo files if a module is removed
 - optimize progress information while running `npm run all`
 - rewrite python scripts in javascript
 - Compatibility with the module list of `MMM-Remote-Control`: <https://github.com/Jopyth/MMM-Remote-Control/blob/master/modules.json>